hms-dbmi-cellenics/inframock/README.md

 The following environment variables are exposed for InfraMock:

 `BIOMAGE_DATA_PATH`: where to get the experiment data to populate inframock's S3 and DynamoDB.
-If this is not set, it will default to `./data`.
+It is recommended to place it outside any other repositories to avoid interactions with git.
+For example, `export BIOMAGE_DATA_PATH=$HOME/biomage-data` (or next to where your biomage repos live).
+If this is not set, it will default to `./data`. **Note**: this should be permanently added to your environment (e.g. in `.zshrc`, `.localrc` or similar) because other services like `biomage-utils` or `worker` rely on using the same path.

 `POPULATE_MOCK`: whether localstack should be filled with the data sets found in `BIOMAGE_DATA_PATH`.
 For this to work, `CLUSTER_ENV` must be set to `development`, which is the default behavior.